 In June 2015, the Group secured a \$70,000,000 Bridge Loan from COFIDE.
 The financial structuring costs related to the Bridge Loan included a 0.9% net smelter return royalty on gold production from the Ollachea Project granted to Sherpa.
-The Group would have the right to buyback and cancel this royalty from Sherpa by paying a buy-back fee of \$5,566,000.
+The Group has the right to buyback and cancel this royalty from Sherpa by paying a buy-back fee of \$5,566,000.

 In August 2013, the Macquarie Finance Facility was amended to increase the amount available by \$10,000,000.
 As a condition of drawing down these funds the Group awarded a 1% royalty on gross revenue minus refining costs on gold sales from the Group's Ollachea Project.
-The Group would have the right to buyback and cancel this royalty from Macquarie Bank by paying a buyback fee of \$5,000,000.
-For additional details please refer to Note 18.
+The Group has the right to buyback and cancel this royalty from Macquarie Bank by paying a buyback fee of \$5,000,000.

-NOTE 23 - RELATED PARTIES
+NOTE 24 - RELATED PARTIES